ebd622/fe-crud/README.md

 curl -i localhost:8080/products
 ```
 ## crud-app
 The Angular app can be dockerzed and run in a container.
+Here are some steps how to do this.

 ```
 docker build -t ebd622/crud-app-docker .